 Students coming from high school may not be aware of the vast number of courses on offer to them at university.
-In the UK, courses tend to specialise from the beginning, so rather than being a Bachelors of Design you will find a whole range of specialisms such as Graphic Design, Animation, Product (Industrial) Design, Textile Design, Interior Design and many more.
+In the UK, courses tend to specialise from the beginning, so rather than a Bachelors of Design you will find a whole range of specialisms such as graphic design, animation, product (industrial) design, textile design, interior design, and many more.

-It has been common practice for school leavers in the UK to undertake a one-year Art Foundation qualification to experiment with different subjects and media and develop their skills and knowledge before deciding on a pathway at university.
-For international students, there are specific international Foundation courses that often run at the university campus or through a Foundation centre partner.
+It has been common practice for school leavers in the UK to undertake a one-year art and design Foundation qualification to experiment with different subjects and media to develop their skills and knowledge before deciding on a pathway at university.
+For international students, there are specific international foundation courses that often run at the university campus or through a foundation centre partner.